-We bought some of the oil, of course.
+We buy some of the oil, of course.
 Even though the bottle is wrapped in plastic and shoved in a resealable plastic bag, we can still smell the fragrant Eucalyptus scent.

-Hue Country Side – Farm Life and Arts & Crafts
+Hue Country Side – Farm Life, Arts & Crafts

-Lastly, we head back to the car to continue our journey.
-As we walk across a bridge over a small inlet of water, Peter points out that this bridge has been standing here since 1776.
+As we head back to the car to continue our journey, we cross a bridge over a small water inlet.
+Peter points out that this bridge has been standing here since 1776.

-Peter and his very patient driver, Mr. Binh, then took us on to another village to meet one of the last woodblock painters in the area.
-The artist, Mr. Tranh Dan Gian Lang Sing, makes his paintings using woodblocks he has carved.
+Peter and his very patient driver, Mr. Binh, then take us to another village to meet one of the last woodblock painters in the area.
+The artist, Mr. Tranh Dan Gian Lang Sing, makes his paintings using the woodblocks he has carved.

-The State pays Mr. Sing to continue his art, and in return, he takes time each week to work with students from grammar and secondary schools and from the university to train them in the art of woodblock painting.
+The State pays Mr. Sing to continue his art.
+In return, he takes time each week to work with students from grammar and secondary schools and from the university to train them in the art of woodblock painting.

 After this brief tour of the countryside, we head into Hue proper…

 Hue was the Imperial city of Vietnam from 1802 – 1945.
 You see the beauty of the people and the architecture all around.
-The Citadel was the Emperor’s home during this period and was fashioned after the Forbidden City in Beijing as was befitting.
-The Citadel is a must-see sight when you visit Vietnam
+The Citadel was the Emperor’s home during this period.
+It was fashioned after the Forbidden City in Beijing, as was befitting.
+The Citadel is a must-see sight when you visit Vietnam.

-In the West what we call the Vietnam War is what the Vietnamese call the American War.
-During the war, US Troops were ordered not to bomb or shell the city, for fear of destroying the historic structures.
-However, as casualties mounted, particular during the Tet Offensive, these restrictions were lifted.
+In the West, what we call the Vietnam War is what the Vietnamese call the American War.
+During the war, US Troops were ordered not to bomb or shell the City for fear of destroying the historic structures.
+However, these restrictions were lifted as casualties mounted, particularly during the Tet Offensive.

 The fighting caused substantial damage to the city, nearly destroying the Citadel.
 Because of the damage caused by the war, much of the Citadel is still under restoration.
 Even in the current state of repair, you can spend hours wandering through the grounds and buildings.

-Next, we head over the south side of the Perfume River to tour the Thien Mu Pagoda.
-Building for this temple started as far back as 1601.
-The pagoda’s grounds are vast, with the many buildings and gardens lovingly maintained by the resident monks.
+Next, we head over to the south side of the Perfume River to tour the Thien Mu Pagoda.
+The building of this temple started as far back as 1601.
+The pagoda’s grounds are vast, with many facilities and gardens lovingly maintained by the resident monks.

-There is so much to see in each city and province in Vietnam.
-As we finished our tour of Thien Mu, we ta5e a slow boat up the Perfume River to see the City of Hue from the water.
+There is so much to see in each city and province in Vietnam that we are beginning to think we definitely need to come back.
+After finishing our Thien Mu tour, we take a slow boat up the Perfume River to see the City of Hue from the water.

 Mr. Binh meets us with the car on the other side of the river, and we head back to the ship.
 We try to pack as much into a day in port as possible; having a great guide and driver makes it possible.